Redeploy the ASDK

 Remove registration resource from Azure...

 ********** End Log: Remove-AzsRegistration *********

 Azure Stack should now successfully be unregistered from your Azure subscription.
-Additionally, the azurestack resource group, created when you registered the ASDK with Azure, should also be deleted.
+The azurestack resource group should also be deleted.
+This resource group is the one created when you first registered the ASDK with Azure.

 Deploy the ASDK